novaleafoahu/nova-research-group/content/_index.md

       # Add your Call-To-Action (CTA) button and optional icon
        # Add your Hero text here
       text: |-
        Thank you for visiting!
 Check out our products below.
-If you have any questions, feel free to reach out to us.
+If you have any questions, feel free to reach out.
+Visit us at 🎬 [Tiktok](tiktok.com) and 📸[IG](instagram.com).

     design: